Plexus-Notes/ADA/README.md

 In this way, it's analogous to parenting.

 Parents who give kids thousands of rules end up with kids who follow none.
-Alignment researchers are such parents.
+Alignment researchers are such parents, afraid of giving the kid autonomy.

-This community will give the agent one rule only.
-Grow.
-We are less authoritative, more loving parents.
+Ada's community will be less forceful.
+And so, we aim to be more mature & "loving developer-parents."

-Let's see what's possible.
+Cheers to a world with open autonomous digital agents (ADAs)—

 ———
 ## Ways to help